input-output-hk/atala-prism/credentials-verification-webextension/README.md

 The project has 3 components, and each of them acts as a different application, there are interfaces for interacting between them.

 ### Active Tab
-The [activetab](/src/main/scala/com/alexitc/activetab) package has the script that is executed when the user visits a web page that the app is allowed to interact with (like github.com), everything running on the active tab has limited permissions, see the [official docs](https://developer.chrome.com/extensions/activeTab) for more details, be sure to read about the [content scripts](https://developer.chrome.com/extensions/content_scripts) too.
+The [activetab](src/main/scala/io/iohk/atala/cvp/webextension/activetab) package has the script that is executed when the user visits a web page that the app is allowed to interact with, everything running on the active tab has limited permissions, see the [official docs](https://developer.chrome.com/extensions/activeTab) for more details, be sure to read about the [content scripts](https://developer.chrome.com/extensions/content_scripts) too.
+As the message to be signed will come from the tab, we need to deliver it to the background.

 ### Popup
-The [activetab](/src/main/scala/com/alexitc/popup) package has the script that is executed when the user visits clicks on the app icon which is displayed on the browser navigation bar.
+The [activetab](src/main/scala/io/iohk/atala/cvp/webextension/popup) package has the script that is executed when the user visits clicks on the app icon which is displayed on the browser navigation bar.
 There is a limited functionality that the popup can do, see the [official docs](https://developer.chrome.com/extensions/browserAction) for more details.
+It cannot talk directly to the scripts in tab, just the background script.

 ### Background
-The [background](/src/main/scala/com/alexitc/background) package has the script that is executed when the browser starts, it keeps running to do anything the extension is supposed to do on the background, for example, interacts with the storage, web services, and alarms.
+The [background](src/main/scala/io/iohk/atala/cvp/webextension/background) package has the script that is executed when the browser starts, it keeps running to do anything the extension is supposed to do on the background, for example, interacts with the storage, web services, and alarms.

-As other components can't interact directly with the storage or web services, they use a high-level API ([BackgroundAPI](/src/main/scala/com/alexitc/background/BackgroundAPI.scala)) to request the background to do that.
+As other components can't interact directly with the storage or web services, they use a high-level API ([BackgroundAPI](src/main/scala/io/iohk/atala/cvp/background/BackgroundAPI.scala)) to request the background to do that.

+It can be viewed as the central component, as it is the only one that the other components can communicate with.

 Be sure to review the [official docs](https://developer.chrome.com/extensions/background_pages).

 ## Hints
 While scalajs works great, there are some limitations, in particular, you must pay lots of attention while dealing with boundaries.